 Categorised: “Expense > Coffee shop > Starbucks > 15.11 EUR”.

 - Raw transaction: “SaveMyBaconNZ payment A***15513 566.00 NZD”

 Categorised : “Expense > Payday loan > SaveMyBacon > 566.00 NZD”.

 Categorisation allows transactions to be grouped according to “themes”, which can then be used in further analysis or lending decision making.

 9 use-cases for account information

-Once you are able to categorise transactions, the opportunities to use the new clean data are almost limitless.
+Once you can categorise transactions, the opportunities to use the new clean data are almost limitless.
 We’ve laid out some of the most useful applications for categorised account data.